phoolcmd/TCP-Socket-Worldcup-Database/ReadMe.md

 - **JavaFX GUI:** The user interface of the database is built using JavaFX.
 This allows for a modern and customizable GUI with support for styling and theming.

-- **Exception Handling:** The project includes proper exception handling to catch and handle errors that may occur during runtime.
-This ensures that the database operates reliably and prevents crashes or data corruption.
+- **Exception Handling:** The project includes exception handling to catch and handle errors that may occur during runtime ensuring that the database operates reliably and prevents crashes or data corruption.